jstolarek/jstolarek.github.io/pages/posts/2023-11-27-proton-is-detrimental-to-linux-as-a-gaming-platform.md

 ---
 title: Proton is detrimental to Linux as a gaming platform
 date: 2023-11-27
-description: In the early 2010s Linux was on a good path towards being
-    recognized as a first-class gaming platform.
-Sadly, the appearance of Proton killed native game ports and reversed the trend of supporting Linux by game developers.
 ---

 Proton is detrimental to Linux as a gaming platform